tommaho/get_ipeds/README.md

 # get_ipeds
-Download, unzip, and organize IPEDS files
+Download, unzip, and organize IPEDS files for further use

 See scripts/download_ipeds.sh for configuration